When to Get a Medical Alert System and How To Choose One

 A PERS/MERS is a fantastic way to make sure that you can quickly get help whenever you need it.
 This is especially important for older people that live alone.

 Medical alert devices are a completely viable option to provide ongoing support.
 Another option is to have health services right in your backyard.
 Living in a senior living or retirement community means someone is always available 24/7 to come to your home or apartment.
 Want to learn more?
-Explore Hebrew SeniorLife’s communities in Greater Boston, call us at 617-982-1349, or contact us online.
+Explore Hebrew SeniorLife’s communities in Greater Boston or contact us online.

 Hebrew SeniorLife offers a variety of senior living options, including independent living, assisted living, and enhanced living.
 There are options for every lifestyle and budget.